Malawi is a land of contrasts.

 When the Department of Climate Change and Meteorological Services announced that we would have normal to above-normal rainfall, I marveled at the prospect, knowing that this means, if the rains fall well, they will help us shore up food production.

-I was also happy that, since water problems are perennial in the part of Blantyre I reside, perhaps the problem would ease— this being the rainy season.
+I was also happy that, since water problems are perennial in the part of Blantyre I reside in, perhaps the problem would ease—this being the rainy season.

 Why not, when the rains, which are the Mother of Water, are here?